-Henry Knox was somebody, still is somebody, you totally should know.
+Henry Knox was somebody, still is somebody, you should totally know.

 We invite you to explore for yourself the people and purpose behind the American Revolution.
 Our doors and grounds are open for you to touch, feel, smell, and even taste life as it was 242 years ago and imagine, in new ways, what it was like to participate in creating monumental, historic change.